Thumbprint Cookies With Jam

 Stick Your Thumb in it:

 Can’t have a thumbprint cookie recipe without sticking your thumb in it!
-The essence of this cookie is the filling so you gotta create the hole for that.
-It’s more fun to use your finger but you can use something else to make the indentation.
-If you do use your thumb, I would suggest cutting your fingernails first.
+The essence of this cookie is the filling so you need to create the hole for that.
+It’s more fun to use your finger but you can use a circular teaspoon.
+But, if you do use your thumb, I would suggest cutting your fingernails first.
 Make sure to make it deep enough so you get a good amount of jam, but not too deep where there is not a sturdy bottom.
-See my tips for thumbprinting!

 Fill With Jam and Bake:

 The best part of these cookies are the jam; that is the whole point!
-I use large sized piping bags I get online, but you can use the small ones from a craft store or a ziploc bag.
-You can also use a spoon but I find that to be messier.
+I use piping bags, but you can also use a spoon but I find that to be messier.
 Make sure to not overfill where it is spilling out and use a firmer jam that’s not too runny.
 You definitely want to bake the cookies with the jam because it helps the jam set with the cookies.
+Enjoy at room temperature, and don’t forget to leave some for Santa!

 How to Indent Thumbprint Cookies